-This book is the result of his journey to self-discovery – an adventure that sees the author exploring everything from Buddhism to self-help gurus to neuroscience where he finally settled on meditation as the cure for his negative mind chatter.
+This book is the result of his journey to self-discovery – an adventure that sees the author exploring everything from Buddhism to self-help gurus to mindfulness practices and neuroscience where he finally settled on meditation as the cure for his negative mind chatter.

 The Power of Now, by Eckhart Tolle

-This book is a must for anyone exploring meditation’s bookshelf.
+This well-known masterpiece is a must for anyone exploring meditation books.
 It’s one of the most popular and well-loved and one of the best meditation books focusing on the importance of being aware of the present moment, which is an essential component of mindfulness meditation.

 Eckhart Tolle is an interesting figure, whose own personal foray into depression sparked his life to turn around completely and propelled him to dedicate his time to spreading the word about living in the now.
 Tolle says that we are not our thoughts, and an awareness of them can help us live not with the regrets and worries of the past and future but with the perfect moment of the present.

 The book puts forward spiritual philosophy from different religions and combines them for a clear understanding of his main point – the power of living in the now and not wasting thoughts on the uncontrollable.
 It will help readers to find a balance in life, moving past pain, stress, and anxiety.

 Tolles’s second book is a great follow up to those who enjoyed The Power Of Now.
 In A New Earth, he takes Eastern philosophy and presents it in simpler terms, showing us how complicated notions of enlightenment are actually incredibly straightforward.